blakekrpec/PyPeekr/README.md

 # PyPeekr
 Python package to use a raspberry + display as a computer stat monitoring screen.

 The project is designed to have a server that hosts the computer stats over a local network.
-A client then grabs this data and presents it in a GUI on.
+A client then grabs this data and presents it in a GUI.

 Clone the project
 ```